 - They are missing appointments and having to reschedule commitments because they forgot

 - They are confused about who they recently talked to or are currently speaking with on the phone

 - They are facing physical challenges, such as having a difficult time getting up from the couch or chair, dressing, or bathing

 - You notice frequent cuts, bruises, or other signs they might have fallen or hurt themselves at home

 This is, of course, not an exhaustive list, and different people have different signs of struggling to care for themselves.
 You do not want your parents to live in a state of worry or crisis because they are confused or unable to complete necessary daily tasks.
 Instead, it might be time to find them the assistance they need.

 Know Your Options

 There are different options when it comes to assistance for your elderly parents, and the option that is right for you depends on your family’s circumstances and preferences.
-You might consider home health assistance, caretaking by a family member who has the ability or willingness to do so, or even a move to an assisted living community.
+You might consider home health assistance such as in-home Senior Care Fort Collins, caretaking by a family member who has the ability or willingness to do so, or even a move to an assisted living community.